neiljdo/Quantum-Natural-Language-Processing-with-lambeq---Quantinuum/README.md

 4. Implement a rewrite rule (as suggested in the original challenge).
 5. Extend `lambeq` and `discopy` to make creation of custom ansatze easier.
 After this, we can try the ansatzes listed in Yeung (2020) and see if there's a difference in the model performance.
 6. Try a different task other than classification-based tasks.
 Some that come into mind are translation (is there a grammar algebra for translation?) or generation (not entirely sure if this is possible).
+7. Try running the circuit optimization with real quantum hardware.

 ## References
 1. discopy: Qnlp tutorial. https://discopy.readthedocs.io/en/main/notebooks/qnlp-tutorial.html.
 Accessed: 2022-08-24.